©Amy Lewis

 About

-Our largest bird of prey, the white-tailed eagle is sometimes known as the 'sea eagle', and preys on fish, mammals and small birds.
+Our largest bird of prey, the white-tailed eagle is sometimes known as the 'sea eagle'.
+It preys on fish, mammals and small birds.
+As well as hunting for food, the white-tailed eagle also scavenges carrion.
 It was persecuted to extinction in the UK, but reintroduced from Norway during the 1970s.
-Today, around 40 pairs now nest in Scotland.
+Today, more than 100 pairs now nest in Scotland.
+They build large nests in tall trees, but will also nest on rocky crags.
 Both parents tend to the one or two chicks that hatch each year.How to identify

 White-Tailed Eagle are a rare vagrant to the Isle of Man.